 When the net rainfall rate exceeds the infiltration capacity of the soil, water is ponded on the ground surface.
 This water is available as surface runoff, to be routed downhill towards the river system.
 The exact route and quantity is determined by the topography and flow resistance, as well as the losses due to evapotranspiration and infiltration along the flow path.
 The water flow on the ground surface is calculated by MIKE SHE's Overland Flow module, using the diffusive wave approximation of the Saint Venant equations, or using a semi-distributed approach based on the Manning's equation.
 USGS has described a procedure for estimating the roughness factor (Manning's number) for densely vegetated flood plains (Arcement Jr and Schneider).
 The n value is determined from the values of the factors that affect the roughness of channels and flood plains.
-In densely vegetated flood plain can be determined by measuring the vegetation density of the flood plain.
+In densely vegetated flood plains, the major roughness is caused by trees, vines, and brush.
+The n value for this type of flood plain can be determined by measuring the vegetation density of the flood plain.

-MIKE SHE assumes Manning's number equal to 1/n, inverse of actual n values, for a planar surface of infinite width with uniform rainfall.
+MIKE SHE assumes a Manning's number equal to 1/n, inverse of actual n values, for a planar surface of infinite width with uniform rainfall.
 Precipitation falls on the plane, accumulates on the surface in response to the surface roughness, and flows down the slope in the positive x-direction.
 In the equation below, y is the local depth of water on the surface at any point along the surface and α is the slope.